US English spelling version Australian English spelling version UK English spelling version

 Important - keep your word lists short, say no more than 5 words in a list, especially when using the program for the first time.
 Far better to have two lists each containing 5 words than one list with 10 words.

-Therefore, you have to work through all the words in a word list in one sitting.
-That's no problem if your word list is short but it can become a problem if your word list is long.
+Therefore, you should work through all the words in a word list in one sitting.
+That is no problem if your word list is short but it can become somewhat strenuous if your word list is long.

-3. You have learnt some new words using the Learning New Words section of the program and now want to practise those words and test yourself.
-Use the Spelling Tester section of the program to do this.
+3. You have learnt some new words using the Learn Words section of the program and now want to practice those words and test yourself.
+Use the Test Spelling section of the program to do this.
 It will improve your memory for spelling and provide the necessary practice.

-Of course, the best way to practise your spelling is to use the new words that you learn in your day-to-day writing.
+Of course, the best way to practice your spelling is to use the new words that you have learned in your day-to-day writing.
 Remember, if you don't use it; you lose it!

 Adult spelling lists

-Registered users can download and use one or more of the following word lists, as well as create their own word lists.
+Registered users can purchase and download one or more of the following word lists, as well as create their own word lists.

-Download lists of a core of words that people should be able to spell on sight, without sounding, here.
+• Core of words that people should be able to spell on sight, without sounding.

-Download lists of the most common words that cover about three-quarters of adult reading, here.
+• Most common words that cover about three-quarters of adult reading.

-Download all the above word lists in one file here: U.S. English and U.K./Oz English.
+All the above word lists, available in one file, in U.S. English or U.K./Oz English.

 Child/school lists